cflipse/devcaffeine/_drafts/kafka-partition-lag.markdown

 combination is subtle and interesting enough to peel back the curtain a bit and see what it was that bit us.

+Also, this _might_ qualify as therapy...
+You've been warned.

 <aside markdown='block'>
 ### TL; DR